lightning-tv/solid/docs/essentials/transitions.md

 };
 ```

+## Disabling Animations for low end devices

-Also you can disable all transitions with `Config.animationsEnabled = false`.
-This will not disable calls to `.animate`.
+You can disable all transitions with `Config.animationsEnabled = false`.
+This will not disable calls directly to `.animate`.